Payset prespective

 • Subscription services

-How To choose A B2B Payment Method
+How To Choose An Appropriate B2B Payment Method

-Choosing the right B2B payment method for your business will depend on numerous factors including the cost, security and privacy, speed, and how much of your time and resources it eats up.
-The reality is, each business will need to prioritise one or more of these factors over others in order to land on the ideal solution.
+Choosing the right B2B payment methods for your business will depend on numerous factors including the cost, security and privacy, speed, and how much of your time and resources it eats up.
+The reality is, that each business will need to prioritise one or more of these factors over others in order to land on the ideal solution.

-Step 1: Consider cost
+Consider cost

-Step 2: Consider security
+Consider security

 Wire transfers are not likely to be a viable option in terms of cost for high-volume transactions, so the essential first step is to research the security and privacy guarantees of your payments provider.
 Not all digital platforms are equal on this front.

-Step 3: Consider your timeline
+Consider your timeline

-Step 4: Consider time and labour costs
+Consider time and labour costs

-If a payment provider can automate payments, offer point and click execution, automatically track transactions and produce reports for you, that means they are saving you tons of time, which of course also means saving you labour costs.
-Many small business owners don’t adequately consider the indirect costs associated with payments.
+Many small business owners don’t adequately consider the indirect costs associated with B2B payments.
 If you’re still doing manual reporting and accounting as well as printing out and mailing payments, odds are you’re wasting a lot of time and money on payments.

 Payset’s B2B Payment Solution